A Comprehensive Guide to VPS Hosting

 So as long as your plan includes enough resources to accommodate your needs, you should rarely experience any slowdowns or crashes.
 Especially not in the way they occur on shared hosting plans.

-VPS hosting is a step up from shared hosting, but is not as expensive as renting a dedicated sever, which is one whole machine to yourself.
+VPS hosting is a step up from shared hosting but is not as expensive as renting a dedicated server, which is one whole machine to yourself.

 Difference Between VPS and Shared Hosting?

 You may be wondering if multiple virtual servers are housed within one primary server, how is this any different than shared hosting?
 The key difference is in the way the resources are allocated.